Mary Magdalene: Was She or Wasn’t She?

 There is a manuscript known to religious scholars as the Gospel of Philip, which was recovered in Egypt in 1945.
 It is said to have been written by the Valentinians, a 2nd century Christian sect, who placed a greater value on marital sexuality than on virginity.
 This is an interesting distinction.
 In this manuscript they refer to Mary Magdalene as Christ’s “partner” and “spouse” and that he often kissed her on the mouth.
 This is all the more startling given the early Christian writers’ horror of sex.
 In another manuscript, the Gospel of Mary, which was rediscovered in Egypt in 1896, an even more intimate relationship is hinted at.
 Then there is the controversial fragment known as the Gospel of Jesus' Wife, which is the size of a business card, in which Jesus is quoted referring to his "wife."
-The context appears to mean Mary.
-Who were those early Christian provocateurs – the Gnostics -- who wrote such extraordinary things and why were their views suppressed so successfully from history?
+The context appears to mean Mary, but most experts believe it isa forgery.
+Regardless, who were those early Christian provocateurs – the Gnostics -- who wrote such extraordinary things and why were their views suppressed so successfully from history?